Books

 Refereed Articles:

-Curtis, D. A., Hart, C. L., & Talwar, V. (in review).
+Curtis, D. A., Hart, C. L., & Talwar, V. (2025).
 Executive Functioning in Adolescent Pathological Liars: Examining Prevalence and Etiology.
-Journal of Experimental Child Psychology
+Journal of Psychopathology and Behavioral Assessment.

 Curtis, D. A., Hart, C.L., & *Schneemann, A. C. (2024).
 A Psycholinguistic Analysis of Pathological Lying.
 Psychological Studies.